The AI-Ready Team | AI Operating Layer for Expert Businesses

 The first step

 13 yes/no questions.
 Takes two minutes.
-Your score shows you exactly what your business looks like when you're not watching.
+Your score shows where the business still depends on one person watching.

 Take it with your ops lead.
 Compare your answers.
 If you answer differently, that gap is telling you something important.